 Located in the middle of the half-million acre Great Smoky Mountains National Park, LeConte Lodge is the only place where a visitor can sleep overnight on a mountaintop, in a snug, permanent structure, with hot and hearty meals on tap.
 It has a capacity of fifty guests per night, housed in either roughhewn cabins or group sleeping lodges.
 The cozy cabins are furnished with upper and lower double bunk beds, making them ideal for two couples or a family of four to five persons.
 The lodges sleep from ten to thirteen each.
 Appropriately for a getaway from the high tech world a mile below, there is no electricity.
 The mellow glow of kerosene lamps lights your accommodations, and it is recommended that you pack flashlights in your gear.
 Lodges and cabins are warmed by propane heaters.
 Not too long ago, an up-to-date privy building with flush toilets was a welcome innovation to the mountaintop life, but there are no showers.
 Basins are standard in all lodging for sponge baths, and truthfully, since the temperature has never reached the 80-degree mark atop LeConte, no one is really anxious to get wet all over, especially since nighttime temperatures take a radical dip even at the height of summer.
 Those fleecy virgin wool blankets on the beds rate far higher with Lodge guests than icy showers ever could!

 You live by the sun on Mt.
 LeConte, early to bed, relaxed by your climb, and early to rise to enjoy a renowned Myrtle Point sunrise.
 TVs aren't missed.
 For leisure activities, the Lodge office provides reading materials, games and comfortable chairs.
-Then there's always the most popular activity of all, sitting on the deck in rocking chairs, soaking up the view of mountain tops and distant valleys.
+Then there's always the most popular activity of all -- sitting on the deck in rocking chairs, soaking up the view of mountain tops and distant valleys.

 For your LeConte adventure, choose sturdy shoes already broken in.
 Include more than one change of socks in case of wet feet.
 Layered, lightweight clothing gives you the flexibility to add or subtract as temperatures fluctuate.
 A warm sweater or jacket is advisable anytime, and a lightweight raincoat or poncho is a must.
 Nature shows no mercy for those unprepared for her whimsical changes in weather.
-Summer nights can dip to forty degree readings, and in spring and fall, nights can drop into the teens with snow.
+Summer nights can dip to forty degree readings, and in spring and fall, nights can drop into the teens or below with snow.
 A light knapsack should be adequate for your necessities, since everything but personal articles are provided at the Lodge.
-Remember to include a snack for along the trail and a canteen of water (drinking from streams is discouraged for health reasons), your own handtowel and wash cloth and that flashlight.
+Remember to include a snack for along the trail and a canteen of water (drinking from streams is discouraged for health reasons), your own handtowel and wash cloth and a flashlight.

 For more information or reservations at LeConte Lodge, call 865-429-5704.
 Offices are located near the Applewood Farmhouse Restaurant on Apple Valley Road in Sevierville.